prefab-cloud/prefab-cloud-docs-web/docs/elixir-sdk/elixir.md

 Prefab.Client.critical(client, message)
 ```

 You can now control logging at any level of your stack.
-To test it out, edit your `.prefab.default.config.yaml`
+For convenience, we'll set these as local defaults in `.prefab.default.config.yaml` ([learn more](/docs/explanations/defaults)) but you can set and tweak these on-the-fly in the Prefab web app.

 ```yaml
 # .prefab.default.config.yaml